kearutherford/BerkeleyForestsAnalytics/README.md

     tibble.
 Specifies whether results will be given in metric (stems per hectare) or imperial (stems per acre) units.
 Must be set to either “metric” or “imperial”.
 The default is set to “metric”.

+*Note: there must be a one-to-one match between site or site:plot identities of tree and subsection data.*

 ### Outputs <a name="sdi-output"></a>